-You won’t have to pay extra to use on-board oxygen you bring for yourself.
+You won’t have to pay extra to use the onboard oxygen you bring for yourself.
 However, you will have to avoid all smoking areas.

 Travel with oxygen — by car

-As with all others travel options, safe travel by car starts with talking to your doctor and your home oxygen supplier.
+As with all other travel options, safe travel by car starts with talking to your doctor and your home oxygen supplier.
 Here are some other tips to keep you safe and comfortable: